Find out about the VAT liability of insurance transactions and insurance related services.

 12.5 Related services in connection with MAT insurance

-(For the definition and scope of MAT insurance please see paragraph 6.7)
+(For the definition and scope of MAT insurance see paragraph 6.7.)

 The place of supply of services related to MAT insurance is decided on the same basis as any other insurance service.
 The VAT treatment of these supplies is therefore the same as that set out in paragraph 12.3.

-The M code should only be used as a last resort where it is not possible to determine the place of belonging of the insured party or where an insurance contract provides cover for insured parties belonging both inside the EU and outside the EU and it is not possible to identify the principal insured party.
+The M code should only be used as a last resort where it is not possible to determine the place of belonging of the insured party or where an insurance contract provides cover for insured parties belonging both inside and outside the UK and it is not possible to identify the principal insured party.

 This agreement covers only supplies of services related to MAT insurance it does not extend to other insurance related services or services related to MAT reinsurance.

-The agreement is covered in more detail in Notice 700/57 VAT administrative agreements entered into with trade bodies.
+The agreement is covered in more detail in Administrative agreements with trade bodies (VAT Notice 700/57).

 12.6 Broker’s services in respect of Marine Insurance placed by insurance brokers under market reform contracts (MRC)

-The easement under paragraph 12.5 doesn’t apply where there are separate insurable interests for which there’s no joint and several liability, under a single MRC document.
+The easement under paragraph 12.5 does not apply where there are separate insurable interests for which there’s no joint and several liability, under a single MRC document.

 The place of supply of broker’s services in respect of marine insurance is decided on the same basis as any other insurance service.
 The VAT treatment of these supplies is therefore the same as that set out in paragraph 12.3 (subject to the easement outlined in paragraph 12.5).

-Under an MRC document, but whilst the locations of the shipowners (who are the principal insured parties in every case) can be identified, the commission received by the broker can’t be accurately apportioned between the EU and the non-EU located risks covered under the document.
+Under an MRC document, but whilst the locations of the shipowners (who are the principal insured parties in every case) can be identified, the commission received by the broker cannot be accurately apportioned between the UK and the non-UK located risks covered under the document.

-In order to ease the burden of administration encountered by insurance brokers in identifying the amount of brokerage to be allocated to exempt supplies (with no VAT recovery) and to specified supplies (exempt supplies with a related entitlement to a VAT recovery) we have agreed with industry representatives that the following easement can be applied where some of the shipowners under a single MRC document are located within the EU and others are located outside the EU:
+In order to ease the burden of administration encountered by insurance brokers in identifying the amount of brokerage to be allocated to exempt supplies (with no VAT recovery) and to specified supplies (exempt supplies with a related entitlement to a VAT recovery), we have agreed with industry representatives that the following easement can be applied where some of the shipowners under a single MRC document are located within the UK and others are located outside the UK.

-Each single MRC document is to be categorised according to the proportion of ships covered by the MRC and owned by shipowners either within the EU or outside the EU at the inception of the contract.
+Each single MRC document is to be categorised according to the proportion of ships covered by the MRC and owned by shipowners either within the UK or outside the UK at the inception of the contract.

-- where the proportion of ships owned by shipowners outside the EU (‘the relevant proportion’) is between 1% and 35%, the brokerage should be coded M20, entitling the recovery of 20% of input tax on related goods and services (relevant in input tax)
+- proportion of ships owned by shipowners outside the UK (the relevant proportion) is between 1% and 35%, the brokerage should be coded M20, entitling the recovery of 20% of input tax on related goods and services (relevant in input tax)

-- where the relevant proportion is greater than 35%, but less than 65%, the brokerage should be coded M50, entitling the recovery of 50% of relevant input tax
+- relevant proportion is greater than 35%, but less than 65%, the brokerage should be coded M50, entitling the recovery of 50% of relevant input tax

-- where the relevant proportion is between 65% and 99%, the brokerage should be coded M80, entitling the recovery of 80% of relevant input tax
+- relevant proportion is between 65% and 99%, the brokerage should be coded M80, entitling the recovery of 80% of relevant input tax

-This agreement covers only supplies of brokerage services related to MAT insurance as defined in paragraph 6.7 of the Notice.
+This agreement covers only supplies of brokerage services related to MAT insurance as defined in paragraph 6.7.

 13. Accounting for VAT on insurance related services